qaiser1Habib/Benii/README.md

-# benii
+# MindAlign AI

-Welcome to benii!
+Welcome to MindAlign AI!
 This repository contains a Vite-based web application with separate backend, admin and website interfaces.

 ## Table of Contents